apache/doris/docs/en/sql-manual/sql-reference/Show-Statements/SHOW-LOAD.md

 1. If db_name is not specified, the current default db is used

+2. Only one of db_name and ALL can be selected.
+When ALL is used (currently supported by root user), the import tasks of all dbs in the cluster will be queried

-2. If LABEL LIKE is used, it will match import tasks whose label contains label_matcher
+3. If LABEL LIKE is used, it will match import tasks whose label contains label_matcher

-3. If LABEL = is used, it will match the specified label exactly
+4. If LABEL = is used, it will match the specified label exactly

-4. If STATE is specified, matches the LOAD state
+5. If STATE is specified, matches the LOAD state

-5. You can use ORDER BY to sort on any combination of columns
+6. You can use ORDER BY to sort on any combination of columns

-6. If LIMIT is specified, limit matching records are displayed.
+7. If LIMIT is specified, limit matching records are displayed.
 Otherwise show all

-7. If OFFSET is specified, the query results are displayed starting at offset offset.
+8. If OFFSET is specified, the query results are displayed starting at offset offset.
 By default the offset is 0.

-8. If you are using broker/mini load, the connections in the URL column can be viewed using the following command:
+9. If you are using broker/mini load, the connections in the URL column can be viewed using the following command:

    ```sql
    SHOW LOAD WARNINGS ON 'url'